nstarlike/JavaHRMS/README.md

 # HumanResourceManagementSystem

 ## Features
-- Employee Recruitment and Hiring
+- Employee Recruitment and Hiring (Implementing...)
-- Employee Management
+- Employee Management (Not yet)
-- Attendance Management
+- Attendance Management (Not yet)
-- Performance Management
+- Performance Management (Not yet)
-- Payroll Management
+- Payroll Management (Not yet)

 ## Technologies
 - Maven 3.8.7